Energy demand: Three drivers

 - These hypothetical sensitivities highlight the difficulty of decarbonizing heavy-duty transportation and the need for further technology development on economic, lower-emission solutions.

-Demand shifts to non-OECD with growth primarily supplied by electricity
+Residential/commercial demand shifts to non-OECD with electricity growth

 - Globally, electricity demand rises by 1.8% per year, growing to almost 50% of this sector by 2050, as traditional biomass, coal and oil demand decline.